-- 2.1 Harehills is strategically important to the Council.
-As part of the Strong Economy, Compassionate City agenda the aim is to ensure that all citizens of Leeds enjoy the benefits of living in one of the country's most buoyant cities.
-However, not everyone has benefited from the city's success.
-To address this the Council, with partners, has developed a number of strategies to try and tackle the stubborn inequalities affecting parts of the city such as Harehills. - 2.2 In February 2018 the Executive Board approved the development of a potential business case for selective licensing for Harehills which it would consider at a future date.
-A potential scheme, if approved, could help to improve housing in the area as well as helping to address inequalities by working with others around reducing poverty, improving health and helping with employment and training opportunities, contributing to making a difference to people's lives in the area. - 2.3 The 2018 report highlighted the legal process, criteria and guidance from Government by which a Council could consider any potential business case.
-Based on that guidance, the criteria of high levels of deprivation was considered relevant based on Harehills relative deprivation when compared to the city and country as a whole. - 2.4 When considering selective licensing other courses of action to improve the PRS in the area must also be considered by the Council.
+- 2.1 Beeston is strategically important to the Council.
+As part of the Strong Economy Compassionate City agenda the aim is to ensure that all citizens of Leeds enjoy the benefits of living in one of the country's most buoyant cities.
+However not everyone has benefited from the city's success.
+To address this the Council, with partners, has developed a number of strategies to try and tackle the stubborn inequalities affecting parts of the city such as Beeston. - 2.2 In February 2018 the Executive Board approved the development of a potential business case for selective licensing designation for Beeston which it would consider at a future date.
+A potential scheme if approved could help to improve housing in the area as well as helping to address inequalities by working with others around reducing poverty, improving health and helping with employment and training opportunities, contributing to making a difference to people's lives in the area. - 2.3 The 2018 report highlighted the legal process, criteria and guidance from Government by which a Council could consider any potential business case.
+Based on that guidance, the criteria of high levels of deprivation was considered relevant based on Beeston's relative deprivation when compared to the city and country as a whole. - 2.4 When considering selective licensing other courses of action to improve the Private Rented Sector (PRS) in the area must also be considered by the Council.
 Any scheme should significantly assist the Council in achieving its objectives together with the other action the Council is taking and selective licensing should not be used in isolation. - 2.5 As part of its strategy for the PRS the Council has approved a number of policies.
 Underlining all of these is the wish to work with the sector whilst targeting resources to address landlords who fail to meet the standards required.
-The Council and partners have used and continue to use the measures available to them to improve standards in the PRS in the area.
+The Council and partners have used and continue to use the measures available to them to improve standards in the PRS both city wide and in Beeston.
 These include working with the sector as part of an accreditation scheme (the Leeds Landlords Accreditation Scheme) and more recently a voluntary landlord self-regulation scheme (the Leeds Rental Standard).
-Whilst these schemes have been highly effective elsewhere in the city, they have had little impact in Harehills with few landlords in the area choosing to join the Leeds Landlords Accreditation Scheme when in existence or the current Leeds Rental Standard.
-Delivery models such as the Leeds Neighbourhood Approach, which require intensive support funded by the Council, are not appropriate due to the size of the area.
-The Rogue Landlord Unit, working in partnership with agencies such as the Police, Trading Standards, and HMRC to target criminal landlords, has had some success but despite a number of successful prosecutions of landlords with fines of up to £20k, this is also limited due to the size of the area .The Council receives around 3000 requests for assistance from the public across the city as a whole regarding their private sector rented accommodation per annum.
-As a result in 2018/19: - A total of 3,378 inspections / re-inspections of properties occurred
+Whilst these schemes have been highly successful elsewhere in the city they have had little impact in the area with few landlords in Beeston joining the Leeds Landlords Accreditation Scheme when in existence or the current Leeds Rental Standard.
+Delivery models such as the Leeds Neighbourhood Approach, which require intensive support funded by the Council, are not considered appropriate due to the size of the PRS in the area.
+The Rogue Landlord Unit has been working in partnership with agencies such as the Police, Trading Standards, and HMRC to target criminal landlords.
+This action has had some success but despite a number of successful prosecutions of landlords with fines of up to £20k obtained, the effect of this is also limited due to the size of the area.
+The Council receives around 3000 requests for assistance from the public across the city as a whole regarding their private sector rented accommodation per annum.
+As a result in 2018/19:

-- A total of 4,366 people benefitted from our interventions - A total of 1,666 hazards were removed following our interventions - A total of 1,740 legal notices were served (all notices).
+- A total of 3,378 inspections / re-inspections of properties occurred - A total of 4,366 people benefitted from our interventions - A total of 1,666 hazards were removed following our interventions - A total of 1,740 legal notices were served (all notices).